pkdone/practical-mongodb-aggregations-book/src/examples/time-series/iot-power-consumption.md

 use book-iot-power-consumption;
 db.dropDatabase();

-// Create compount index to support the partitionBy & sortBy of setWindowFields db.device_readings.createIndex({"deviceID": 1, "timestamp": 1});
+// Create compound index to aid performance for partitionBy & sortBy of setWindowFields db.device_readings.createIndex({"deviceID": 1, "timestamp": 1});

 // Insert 18 records into the device readings collection